Hoʻokahe Wai Fellows

 What are you most looking forward to by participating in this Fellows Program?
 Getting tools to safely lead keiki in stream work, learning native cycles to restore habitats and food sources, being part of a supportive collective, and learning techniques to work safely, correctly, and pono.

-The name of this cohort is an excerpt from the phrase, “Hoʻokahe wai, hoʻoulu ʻāina”- when the water flows the land thrives – practical and metaphoric guidance spoken by the influential kalo farmer and healer, kupuna Harry Kunihi Mitchell to a small group of University of Hawaiʻi students in the 1980s who sought his expertise in their reclamation and restoration of a former terraced loʻi that had tragically become a neighborhood dumping site.
-The resulting Ka Papa Loʻi o Kānewai has now been stewarded by generations of students, teachers, and community members as a gathering place, an ancestral food hub, and a beacon of possibility for other young students who seek to heal problems they witness in their watershed.
-We hope calling upon Uncle Harry’s words and legacy will ground the cohort’s facilitators and fellows in seeking authentic connections to indigenous ways of knowing, teaching, and learning throughout the process and remind us all to answer the call to cultivate the passions of our eager students.
+The name of this cohort is an excerpt from the phrase, “Hoʻokahe wai, hoʻoulu ʻāina”- when the water flows, the land thrives or more actively stated… LET the water flow, LET the land thrive – practical and metaphoric guidance spoken by the influential kalo farmer and healer, kupuna Harry Kunihi Mitchell to a small group of University of Hawaiʻi students in the 1980s who sought his expertise in their reclamation and restoration of a former terraced loʻi that had tragically become a neighborhood dumping site.
+The resulting Ka Papa Loʻi o Kānewai has now been stewarded by generations of students, teachers, and community members as a kīpuka— a gathering place, a cultural learning space, an ancestral food hub, and a beacon of possibility for the next generation of young students who seek to heal problems they witness in their watershed.
+We hope bringing forth Uncle Harry’s words will remind us to look back and follow the lead of stewards and kumu who came before us, in order to ready ourselves to nurture the passions of eager students who may call upon us for guidance.